-Building information modeling (BIM) is a cutting-edge method for integrated design, construction, and operation of infrastruc-✓ Fabrication ture projects, increasingly adopted in engineering, construction, ✓ Construction and its logistics and facility management (whether industrial or public civil work/ ✓ Operations and maintenance, followed sometimes by structures).
-It is used to collaborate on a coherent set of digital demolition representations of an asset's characteristics.
-It forms the basis ✓ Renovation for the consistent generation and management of information ... and going back to programming. and data relevant to an asset's lifecycle.
-In essence, BIM soft-Step 1: Select Data Solution Level ware is a set of integrated computer-added files that can be BIM can also be categorized according to their level of complexextracted, exchanged, and amended to support decision-making ity (described by the number of dimensions "D" covered): regarding a built asset from its planning to its dismantling.
-The goal is improved building performance combined with trans-• 3D design and planning: includes 3D laser scanning, comparent communication.
-Among many advantages, BIM affords a puter-aided design modeling, visualization, clash detection, better overview and meeting remotely in the asset's "data space," and 3D printing. thus visualizing the links in 3D between design, costs, and the • 4D scheduling: includes project phasing for the simulation/ time schedule. scheduling/planning of resources and payment scheduling.
+Building information modeling (BIM) is a cutting-edge method for integrated design, construction, and operation of infrastructure projects, increasingly adopted in engineering, construction, and facility management (whether industrial or public civil work/ structures).
+It is used to collaborate on a coherent set of digital representations of an asset's characteristics.
+It forms the basis for the consistent generation and management of information and data relevant to an asset's lifecycle.
+In essence, BIM software is a set of integrated computer-added files that can be extracted, exchanged, and amended to support decision-making regarding a built asset from its planning to its dismantling.
+The goal is improved building performance combined with transparent communication.
+Among many advantages, BIM affords a better overview and meeting remotely in the asset's "data space," thus visualizing the links in 3D between design, costs, and the time schedule.